jtakayama/makahiki/install/redhat_readme.txt

 a sequence of numbers representing a timestamp in the system local time.
 For more information, see Appendix A.

-6. Start the Server
+7. Start the Server
 -------------------
 You should still be in the makahiki virtual environment.

-Switch to the top-level makahiki directory:
+Switch to the makahiki directory:
-% cd ~/makahiki
+% cd ~/makahiki/makahiki

 You can now start the web server using manage.py or gunicorn.
 The manage.py web server is better for development, while gunicorn is better for production